Blog

 Step 3: Stick to a Consistent Potty Schedule

-Step 4: Potty Time – Get it Right
+Step 4: Potty Time-get It Right

 Step 5: Stick to the Schedule and Avoid Skipping Breaks